Stephen842/Secure-Form-SMS-Notifier/README.md

-__Encrypted URL Notification System__

-__Overview__
+__Secure Encrypted Messaging Platform__

+This project is a secure and dynamic messaging system designed for confidential communication between users and administrators.

+It ensures that messages are securely transmitted through one-time encrypted URLs, preventing unauthorized access while maintaining seamless interaction.

+__Core Features:__

+    i.
+User Form Submission: Users fill out and submit a health-related form containing personal and medical details.

-This project is a secure form submission system that generates a one-time encrypted URL upon user submission and sends it to the admin via SMS (Twilio) and Email.
-The encrypted URL leads to a web-based software platform for continuous communication between users and admins.
-This ensures secure and seamless interaction while maintaining data confidentiality.
+    ii.
+Automated Notifications: Upon submission, the system generates a one-time encrypted URL and sends it to the admin via SMS and email for immediate access.

+    iii.
+Admin Dashboard: The encrypted URL directs the admin to a secure dashboard where they can view and manage all user messages.

+    iv.
+Reply System: The admin can reply to user messages from the dashboard.
+Once a reply is sent, the system generates another one-time encrypted URL and sends it to the user via SMS and email.

+    v.
+User Response: Users can also reply to admin messages through their own secure messaging interface, ensuring a continuous and secure conversation.

+    vi.
+Expiration Mechanism: Each encrypted URL expires after three access attempts, enhancing security and preventing unauthorized access.

+    vii.
+Frontend & UI: The platform is styled with HTML and TailwindCSS for a modern, responsive, and user-friendly interface.

 __Features__